Police enter home of former Malaysian Prime Minister Najib Razak, media witnesses say

 Najib, whose government was plagued with scandal, was soundly defeated in last week's parliamentary election by veteran politician Mahathir Mohamad.
 At 92, Mahathir is the world's oldest leader.

 Najib was deeply unpopular and facing allegations of corruption and misappropriation of money from a state fund.
-Mahathir pledged to hold Najib accountable.
+His coalition party, Barisan Nasional, led the country since its independence 61 years ago.
+He was defeated by a coalition led by Mahathir, who came out of retirement to challenge Najib in the country's 14th general election.